Visitor Services Supervisor

 Organisation: The National Trust for Scotland

-To provide operational coordination and supervision of catering, retail, visitor services, and events at in line with the Trust’s policies, priorities, performance standards and targets to contribute to the enjoyment of the property by visitors and members, and help ensure commercial, financial, and conservation objectives are achieved.
+To provide operational coordination and supervision of retail and visitor services, in line with the Trust’s policies, priorities, performance standards and targets to contribute to the enjoyment of the property by visitors and members, and help ensure commercial, financial, and conservation objectives are achieved.

-The Visitor Services Supervisor at a Trust property plays a pivotal role ensuring that the management objectives are achieved through excellent customer service.
-With delegated responsibility for catering, retail, events and duty management this job is very often the “face” of the Trust to visitors and suppliers, directly influencing public perceptions of the Trust and is crucial to developing and maintaining the property’s local/national reputation.
+The Visitor Services Supervisor at a Trust property plays a pivotal role ensuring that the management objectives are achieved through excellent customer service, and, with delegated responsibility for retail, and duty management is very often the “face” of the Trust to visitors and suppliers.
+As such, this role directly influences public perceptions of the Trust and is crucial to developing and maintaining the property’s local/national reputation.

 KEY RESPONSIBILITIES AND ACCOUNTABILITIES